logisticAKB/LandmarkRecognition/README.md

 # LandmarkRecognition

 - LandmarkRecognition is a Python program that recognizes up to 43 landmarks from kaggle's Google Landmark Recognition 2019 [dataset](https://www.kaggle.com/c/landmark-recognition-2019/data).
-- It's also able to recognize a picture with no landmark on it.
+- It's also able to recognize an image with no landmark on it.

 ## Installation